michelderu/ragstack-astradb/README.md

 ```
 In case the above is not provides, the app will default to not enabling deleting content and their vector embeddings.
 ### Step 7
 You have the option of defining a default prompt in `/customizations/prompt`.
-The convention here is to create a markdown file called `<username>.txt`.
+The convention here is to create a text file called `<username>.txt`.
 In case no prompt is provided, the app uses `default.txt` and the app will default to using the 'Short results' prompt.
 In case you provide a custom prompt for the user, the app will default to using that on startup.
 ### Step 8